Our clients seek a lot of advice regarding illegal possession.

 What most people are not aware of is that all such cases can be successfully challenged in the courts and legal rights of the rightful owner can be restored.
 Civil court remedies are available, and personal appearances can be managed through competent legal representatives.
 If people were to seek proper legal advice, they would be able to find valid, practical solutions to the issue of illegal possession.
 Remedies are provided under the law to get back the properties or protect any third party trespassing or interfering with the peaceful possession.

-- Do make proper caretaker agreements and have well-defined tenancy agreements.
+- Making proper caretaker agreements and have well-defined tenancy agreements.
 In short, always define the status of the occupant

 - Under section 5 of the Specific Relief Act, 1963 a person who is dispossessed of his property can get possession by title.